 Perhaps you have been charged with a crime of criminal mischief in the state of Florida.
-In some cases, criminal mischief is also called vandalism, however both terms mean the willful and malicious destruction of property which belongs to another.
+In some cases, criminal mischief is also called vandalism, however, both terms mean the willful and malicious destruction of property that belongs to another.
 Whether you are charged with a misdemeanor or felony will depend on the level of damage to the property.
 In order to be convicted of criminal mischief, the prosecutor must show, beyond a reasonable doubt, that you:

 - Committed damage to property;

 - The damaged property belonged to another (identified) person, and

 - The damage you committed was both willful and malicious in nature.